- Parents Home

 For questions about information not contained on this page, please contact the DoDEA school in your community.

 DoDEA is a field activity of the Office of the Secretary of Defense.
 It is headed by a Director who oversees all agency functions from DoDEA headquarters in Alexandria, Virginia.
-DoDEA's schools are divided into 3 areas:
+DoDEA's schools are divided into 3 geographic areas: Each area is managed by an area director.
+Within each of these three areas, schools are organized into districts headed by superintendents.

 To the maximum extent possible, DoDEA schools participate in available DoD Student Meal Programs.
 Qualified child nutrition professionals provide students with access to a variety of affordable, nutritious, and appealing foods that meet the health and nutrition needs of students and accommodate religious, ethnic, and cultural diversity of the student body in meal planning and provides clean, safe, and pleasant settings and adequate time for students to eat.